spotahome/kooper/docs/concepts.md

 ### Handler

-Handler it's just where our operator/controller logic will be placed.
+The Handler is where our operator/controller logic will be placed.
 In other words, every time the resource we are *listwatching* for its events (delete, create, changed) the handler will be called.

 ```go
 type Handler interface {